British people

-Modern Britons are descended mainly from the varied ethnic groups that settled in Great Britain in and before the 11th century: Prehistoric, Brittonic, Roman, Anglo-Saxon, Norse, and Normans.
+Modern Britons are mainly descended from the various ethnic groups who settled in Great Britain before the 11th century AD: the Bell Beakers, the Insular Celts, the Anglo-Saxons, the Norsemen and the Normans.
 The progressive political unification of the British Isles facilitated migration, cultural and linguistic exchange, and intermarriage between the peoples of England, Scotland and Wales during the late Middle Ages, early modern period and beyond.
 Since 1922 and earlier, there has been immigration to the United Kingdom by people from what is now the Republic of Ireland, the Commonwealth, mainland Europe and elsewhere; they and their descendants are mostly British citizens, with some assuming a British, dual or hyphenated identity.
 This includes the groups Black British and Asian British people, which together constitute around 10% of the British population.

 The British are a diverse, multinational, multicultural and multilingual people, with "strong regional accents, expressions and identities".
 The social structure of the United Kingdom has changed radically since the 19th century, with a decline in religious observance, enlargement of the middle class, and increased ethnic diversity, particularly since the 1950s, when citizens of the British Empire were encouraged to immigrate to Britain to work as part of the recovery from World War II.
 The population of the UK stands at around 67 million, with around 50 million being White British.
 This includes 44.4 million in England and Wales as of 2021, and 4.2 million in Scotland as of 2022.
 1.8 million identify as White in Northern Ireland, including White British and other White ethnicities, as of 2021.
 Outside of the UK, the British diaspora totals around 200 million with higher concentrations in the United States, Australia, Canada, and New Zealand, with smaller concentrations in the Republic of Ireland, Chile, South Africa, and parts of the Caribbean.